GuilhermeARCora/fragranciasFront/README.md

 # Fragrancias Front

-**Fragrancias Front** is a real web application focused creating a simple, yet responsive, robust, scalable, and easy to maintain.
+**Fragrancias Front** is a real web application focused on creating a simple, yet responsive, robust, scalable, and easy to maintain system.

 ---